Prototype Modelling Ontario "Hall of Fame"

 Dolores 6957 - by the "Maple Leaf Mafia"

-A layout that is gaining increasing notice is an end-to-end working diorama of, when fully displayed, some 30ft plus in length, with a 90 degree addition at one end under construction.
-It is being put together by a group of modellers who have been styled most collegially by their buddies south of the border as the "Maple Leaf Mafia".
+A layout that is gaining increasing notice is an end-to-end working diorama of, when fully displayed, some 30ft plus in length, with a 90 degree addition at one end.
+It is the impressive work of a group of modellers who have been styled most collegially by their buddies south of the border as the "Maple Leaf Mafia".
 Their model exemplifies and follows the charm of the network of Colorado and Arizona narrow-gauge lines, dominated by the Denver & Rio Grande Western and Rio Grande Southern Railroads.
 This layout is superbly scratch-built-crafted in fine scale in the tradition and very high standard set years ago by the late Harold Midwood (see my page "Our Friends at the Shows"), his late son Art, and their fellow enthusiasts.
 As far surviving records permit, the layout is a re-enactment of the prototype in the area of Dolores, Colorado.

 Peterborough (By the Peterborough Model Railroaders)